 Armrests can be adjusted in several different dimensions: up and down, forward and back, twisting in and out, and even swinging out for ease of egress.
 Low-end chairs tend to have fixed armrests, while mid-range and high-end chairs tend to have more points of adjustment.

 In general, gaming chairs tend to have more adjustments available for a given price point than comparable office chairs.

 Armrest positioning may or may not be a selling point depending on the user’s environment and usage patterns.
 Office workers may find that armrests get in the way of a keyboard drawer, or hamper the chair’s ability to slide under a desk.
 Conversely, they may find properly adjusted armrests support and alleviate stress on their wrists while typing and using a mouse.

 Aesthetics and Branding

-The difference in aesthetics between a gaming chair and an office chair is immense.
+The difference in aesthetics between a gaming vs. office chair is immense.
 Gaming chairs are often designed for their looks above their function.
 They have bright colors, thick pads, a bucket seat design, and logos emblazoned on their headrests.
 They are designed to catch the attention of anyone watching a gamer during a Livestream, competition, or YouTube video.
 They put form over function.